zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+If code no longer makes sense to its writer when the writer returns to the code later, that's a problem.
-I think those names are highly problematic; we'll talk about that a bit later, when discussing comments.
+And, those names are highly problematic even if you understand the code;
+we'll talk about that a bit later, when discussing comments.

 **UB**: